 At the end of 2020, the Humboldt Forum will open in the centre of Berlin in the Berlin Palace.
-With the Humboldt Laboratory, the Humboldt Universität zu Berlin is presenting a lively place of knowledge and science on the first floor of this major cultural project.
+With the Humboldt Labor, the Humboldt Universität zu Berlin is presenting a lively place of knowledge and science on the first floor of the Humboldt Forum.
 In the interdisciplinary exhibition space, the public will gain insights into the diversity and relevance of science.
 This creates the opportunity to experience the scientific search and knowledge processes at close quarters.

-The Sound Archives, one of the most important international collections of historical sound recordings, will move into the Humboldt Laboratory and be accessible there for research and exhibition activities.
-As a collection with many interfaces in terms of content with the questions posed by the other actors in the house, the Humboldt Laboratory is committed to working on its topics in close cooperation with the partners in the Humboldt Forum.
+The Sound Archive, one of the most important international collections of historical sound recordings, will move into the Humboldt Labor and be accessible there for research and exhibition activities.
+As a collection with many interfaces in terms of content with the questions posed by the other actors in the house, the Humboldt Labor is committed to working on its topics in close cooperation with the partners in the Humboldt Forum.

-…open: The Humboldt Laboratory acts as the university’s open laboratory.
+…open: The Humboldt Labor acts as the university’s open laboratory.
 It offers access to an immense spectrum of knowledge to visitors of all ages, from seasoned experts to laypersons without scientific backgrounds.
-Research processes can be experienced up close in the Humboldt Laboratory, a place where direct discussions with specialists can take place.
+Research processes can be experienced up close in the Humboldt Labor, a place where direct discussions with specialists can take place.

 Research stations designed by scientists invite visitors to the exhibition to participate in and contribute to current research.
 The exhibition shows objects from teaching and research collections and provides an insight into various archives of the university and the possibilities for scientific processing of its holdings.
 It is also planned to include student projects.